-Non-adrenal diseases
+Non-Adrenal Diseases

 Cellular replacement strategies using adrenal cells have also been considered for other diseases than adrenal insufficiency.
-Since the 1980s, different research groups have tested the possibility of using chromaffin cells for the treatment of pain, as these cells produce several neuroactive substances, including catecholamines and opioid peptides, which can cause pain relief.
+Since the 1980s, different research groups have tested the possibility of using chromaffin cells for the treatment of pain because these cells produce several neuroactive substances, including catecholamines and opioid peptides, which can cause pain relief.
 Although these strategies are still in their infancy phase for pain neurorestoratology, cell-based therapies could open up new avenues for the relief of pain.

-Chromaffin cells from the adrenal medulla have also been considered as a potential source of dopamine-producing cells to treat neurodegenerative conditions like Parkinson's disease (PD) (8).
-The physiopathology of PD is associated with the loss of dopaminergic neurons, and due to the close relation of chromaffin cells to catecholaminergic neurons, a substantial number of studies have promoted the use of chromaffin cells for this purpose.
+Chromaffin cells from the adrenal medulla have also been considered as a potential source of dopamineproducing cells to treat neurodegenerative conditions like Parkinson disease (PD) (8).
+The physiopathology of PD is associated with the loss of dopaminergic neurons, and because of the close relation of chromaffin cells to catecholaminergic neurons, a substantial number of studies has promoted the use of chromaffin cells for this purpose.
 However, transplantation of chromaffin cells in patients produced only partial motor improvements and these were only transient and highly variable among subjects.
 In addition, high morbidity and mortality were associated with this grafting procedure.
-Therefore, within the last couple of years, adrenomedullary stem cells have been tested for cell replacement therapies of PD.
-Following this strategy, a significantly higher population of cells was shown to acquire a dopaminergic phenotype when compared to fully differentiated chromaffin cells.
+Therefore, within the past few years, adrenomedullary stem cells have been tested for cell replacement therapies of PD.
+Following this strategy, a significantly higher population of cells was shown to acquire a dopaminergic phenotype when compared with fully differentiated chromaffin cells.